qtFutaba/SoftwareTestingLab5/README.md

 - Open Postman.
 - Import the test collections.
 - Run them in order from top to bottom.
 If you read the test case document, you will note that the order is IMPERATIVE!
+- NOTE: There are some test cases that require two runs of the same test following some condition.
+Read the document!

 This suite should test all major functionality and constraints of the code.